dentarg/auth0-blog/_posts/2016-08-09-creating-your-first-elm-app-part-2.markdown

 After the heading, instructional copy, and conditional error alert, we need the `username` and `password` [form fields](http://guide.elm-lang.org/architecture/user_input/forms.html).
 We can supply various attributes:

 ```
-input [ id "username", type' "text", class "form-control", Html.Attributes.value model.username, onInput SetUsername ] []
+input [ id "username", type_ "text", class "form-control", Html.Attributes.value model.username, onInput SetUsername ] []
 ...
-input [ id "password", type' "password", class "form-control", Html.Attributes.value model.password, onInput SetPassword ] []
+input [ id "password", type_ "password", class "form-control", Html.Attributes.value model.password, onInput SetPassword ] []
 ```

-There are a few things that may stand out here: `type'` has a single quote after it because `type` is a reserved keyword.
-Appending the quote has origins in the usage of the [prime symbol in mathematics](https://en.wikipedia.org/wiki/Prime_(symbol)#Use_in_mathematics.2C_statistics.2C_and_science). `Html.Attributes.value` is fully qualified because `value` alone is ambiguous in context because the compiler could confuse it with `Json.Decode.value`. `onInput` is a [custom event handler](http://package.elm-lang.org/packages/evancz/elm-html/4.0.2/Html-Events#targetValue) that gets values from triggered events.
+There are a few things that may stand out here: `type_` has an underscore after it because `type` is a reserved keyword. `Html.Attributes.value` is fully qualified because `value` alone is ambiguous in context because the compiler could confuse it with `Json.Decode.value`. `onInput` is a [custom event handler](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html-Events#targetValue) that gets values from triggered events.
 When these events are fired we want to update the username or password in the model.

 After our form fields, we'll include a "Register" button with `onClick ClickRegisterUser`.
 We'll use Bootstrap's CSS to style this button like a link since it will live next to a Log In button later.